A-Niksa/a-niksa.github.io/README.md

-This is the repo on which my personal website, www.aniksa.me, is built.
+This is the repo on top of which my personal website, www.aniksa.me, is built.